iguessthislldo/opendds-devguide-converter/devguide/getting_started.rst

+.. _getting_started--getting-started:

 ###############
 Getting Started
 ###############

+..
+    Sect<2>

+.. _getting_started--using-dcps:

 **********
 Using DCPS
 **********

+..
+    Sect<2.1>

 This chapter focuses on an example application using DCPS to distribute data from a single publisher process to a single subscriber process.
 It is based on a simple messenger application where a single publisher publishes messages and a single subscriber subscribes to them.
 We use the default QoS properties and the default TCP/IP transport.
-Full source code for this example may be found under the ``$DDS_ROOT/DevGuideExamples/DCPS/Messenger/`` directory.
+Full source code for this example may be found under the :ghfile:`DevGuideExamples/DCPS/Messenger/` directory.
 Additional DDS and DCPS features are discussed in later chapters.

+.. _getting_started--defining-data-types-with-idl:

 Defining Data Types with IDL
 ============================

+..
+    Sect<2.1.1>

 In this example, data types for topics will be defined using the OMG Interface Definition Language (IDL).
-For details on how to build OpenDDS applications that don't use IDL for topic data types, see section  16.7.4 .
+For details on how to build OpenDDS applications that don't use IDL for topic data types, see section :ref:`xtypes--dynamicdatawriters-and-dynamicdatareaders`.

+.. _getting_started--identifying-topic-types:

 Identifying Topic Types
 -----------------------

+..
+    Sect<2.1.1.1>

 Each data type used by DDS is defined using OMG Interface Definition Language (IDL).
 OpenDDS uses IDL annotations1For backwards compatibility, OpenDDS also parses ``#pragma`` directives which were used before release 3.14.